jesaerys/m31flux/README.rst

 - maps: modeled and observed flux maps in FITS format produced by scripts/main.

-- figs: figures based on the flux maps and their analyses.
+- docs:

-- docs: sphinx documentation and paper drafts.
-Coming soon!
+  - sphinx documentation (Coming soon!)
+  - paper draft; intended for submission to arXiv, and eventually ApJ.